-The Committee on Academic Freedom and Rights (CAFR) and the CAPT have been recognized by the Board of Trustees, the President and the Faculty as representing the Faculty of Skidmore College in discussions with the President, the Vice President for Academic Affairs, and the corresponding committee of the Trustees on matters of common concern and responsibility.
-On questions of academic freedom and tenure, CAFR and CAPT represent the Faculty to the President, the Vice President for Academic Affairs, and to the Trustees and make recommendations for their consideration.
+The Committee on Academic Freedom and Rights (CAFR) and the CAPT have been recognized by the Board of Trustees, the President and the Faculty as representing the Faculty of Skidmore College in discussions with the President, the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs, and the corresponding committee of the Trustees on matters of common concern and responsibility.
+On questions of academic AffairsDean of the Faculty/Vice President for Academic Affairs, and the CAPT represent the Faculty to the President, the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs, and to the Trustees and make recommendations for their consideration.
 The confidential nature of these discussions is respected by all parties taking part.